cloudfoundry/uaa/README.md

 ## Inventory

-There are actually several projects here, the main `uaa` server application, a client library and some samples:
+There are actually several projects here, the main `uaa` server application and  a client library:

 1. `uaa` a WAR project for easy deployment

 2. `server` a JAR project containing the implementation of UAA's REST API (including [SCIM](http://www.simplecloud.info/)) and UI

 3. `model` a JAR project used by both the client library and server

-4. `api` (sample) is an OAuth2 resource service which returns a mock list of deployed apps

-5. `app` (sample) is a user application that uses both of the above

 In CloudFoundry terms